Indecent Solicitation of an Adult Lawyer Chicago

 Contact Andrew M. Weisberg for a Free Consultation

-If you have been arrested or charged with indecent solicitation of an adult in Chicago, you should seek legal representation immediately.
+If you have been arrested or charged with indecent solicitation of an adult in Chicago or Cook County, you should contact the Law Offices of Andrew M. Weisberg to seek experienced legal representation immediately.

-Call (773) 908-9811 anytime for a free and confidential consultation or submit the Case Review Form on this website.
-Contact Andrew M. Weisberg for a free consultation.
+Call (773) 908-9811 anytime for a free and confidential consultation or complete the online Case Review Form.
+Andrew M. Weisberg provides strategic and aggressive criminal defense representation focused on protecting your rights, your freedom, and your future.

 Client Reviews